-Lower eyelid surgery or lower blepharoplasty can remove loose, excess and crepey skin, remove eyebags, tighten the lower eyelid, fix the deep under eye grooves and restore youthful contours of the lower eyelid and cheek.
-It can reduce puffiness and eyebags in the area of your Lower Eyelids.
+Lower eyelid surgery or lower blepharoplasty can remove loose, excess and crepey skin, remove eyebags, tighten the lower eyelid, address the deep under eye grooves.
+It can reduce puffiness and eyebags in the area of your lower eyelids.

 As the name suggests a very small amount ‘a pinch’ of skin is excised from the lower eyelid.
 Suitable for younger patients who have only a small amount of excess skin.

 In addition to the above, this approach allows one to address excess skin and muscle, address eyebags and comprehensively correct the deep grooves under the eyelid like tear trough and naso jugal groove.
-It also allows to reposition the cheek or malar mound thereby restoring the contours of the face.
+It also allows to reposition the cheek or malar mound.
 This approach can effectively treat festoons.

 You will generally see Dr Somia 3 times before your surgery.
 If you prefer one of these consultations can be held via telehealth.
 Two consultations are required by law before a date for surgery is scheduled.
 This is to allow you plenty of time to ask questions and feel comfortable about the procedure.
 Your third consultation will assist us to prepare you for your surgery (ie paperwork, pre-operative testing).